luclis/mattermost-ansible/README.md

 - [ ] Debian 7.11 Wheezy
 - [x] Debian 8.8 Jessie (thanks [fgbreel](https://github.com/fgbreel)!)

+For now, I haven't any CentOS/Red Hat ready for testing.
+If anyone want to write/make test, PR are opened \!
+The next release will be tested with `Ansible 2.10.5` on the following systems.
+- [ ] Ubuntu 20.04.2 LTS, Focal Fossa
+- [ ] Debian 10 Buster
+- [ ] Debian 11 Bullseye (actual testing)
+- [ ] Debian 12 Bookworm (Next-planned)

 ---
 I have no reason to think that versions of these operating systems installed locally or by other providers will not work,